 Phonics and reading is taught in a variety of ways depending on the age and ability of each pupil.
 High quality modelling of blending and segmenting words is an initial first strategy to decoding.
 Interactive resources and games are used and children are given the opportunity to rehearse sounds verbally and record them in written work.
 Phonics sessions are structured to build on previous learning and introduce new phonics skills and subject knowledge.
-Sessions often follow the revisit/review, teach, practise and apply model.
+Sessions follow the revisit/review, teach, practise and apply model.
 Sessions are planned to include opportunities for development of speaking and listening, reading and writing.

 The school library is available for all children from Reception to Year 6.
 In Reception and Year 1 the children will choose a book from a library selection within their classroom and bring it home to read and share.
 From Year 2 to Year 6 the children are encouraged to use the school library located in our main corridor.
 Each child may select a book and return it weekly (or sooner!).
 Our school librarians from Year 6 will support the children with their selection.
 Our library days are: